C/2017 O1 (ASASSN): Discovery

 During the ongoing ASAS-SN survey, using data from the quadruple 14-cm "Cassius" telescope on Cerro Tololo, Chile, a possible new moving transient source was detected on July 19, 2017; the team gave it the temporary designation ASASSN1.

 In the discovery images, C/2017 O1 had a V band magnitude of 15.3.
 The centroid was moving between the ASAS-SN three 90 second, dithered discovery images with no counterpart in the Minor Planet Center database.
 Follow-up images from the Savannah Skies Observatory recovered C/2017 O1 9.7 hours later 0.21 degrees away.
 These observations revealed C/2017 O1 had a halo at least 25 arcsec in radius, a compact core, and no clear tail.
 Further observations were made using the Las Cumbres Observatory 1m at CTIO 24.7 hours after discovery which recovered C/2017 O1 at a g-band magnitude of 15.2.
 C/2017 O1 was then found 0.77 degrees away from C/2017 O1's original location 35.7 hours after discovery.
 ASAS-SN's Cassius unit re-observed this field 3 days after discovery and found that C/2017 O1 significantly brightened to V band 11.9 magnitude.
 In addition to brightening, the coma around C/2017 O1 also increased significantly to 2.5 arcmin.
 Finally, the northern ASAS-SN unit, a quadruple 14-cm "Brutus" telescope on Haleakala Hawaii, observed C/2017 O1 6 days after discovery and found that C/2017 O1 appears to have faded to V~12.2.

+Physical characteristics

+Its nucleus has an estimated effective radius of 0.919 ± 0.092 km.